What Are File-Based Attacks? Understanding the Digital Threat

 At their core, file-based attacks exploit the trust users place in seemingly legitimate files to execute harmful code or exploit vulnerabilities:

 Weaponized Documents: Common files like PDFs, Word documents, and spreadsheets are modified to contain malicious code, macros, or exploits.
-Symantec’s threat report revealed that 37% of successful file-based attacks used Office documents, making them the most common attack vector.
+These familiar business documents often bypass suspicion, making them effective delivery mechanisms.

 Malicious Executables: Programs designed to appear legitimate but containing harmful functionality.
-These might masquerade as software updates, utilities, or other trusted applications.
-FireEye researchers found that disguised executable files accounted for 31% of file-based attacks in targeted campaigns.
+These might masquerade as software updates, utilities, or other trusted applications to trick users into running them.

 Specially Crafted Media Files: Images, videos, and other media files designed to exploit vulnerabilities in media processing libraries.
-According to SANS Institute research, attacks using malicious media files increased by 43% in 2023 as attackers sought less-obvious attack vectors.
+These attacks take advantage of the complex parsers used to render these files, which may contain exploitable bugs.

 Primary Delivery Methods